mako017/eva-app/README.md

 - Room planner
 - Live feedback

+### Problems

+- Sessions can be deleted even if data exist
+- No Feedback on most buttons

 ## Status

 The project is under development and hasn't been tested yet.
 First evaluations are planned for the winter term 2020/21.